postgresql-interfaces/psqlodbc/winbuild/readme.txt

      pgxalib.dll is only built for the multibyte/unicode version, as it is the same for both unicode and ansi drivers.

-     Dependencies like libpq, openssl, etc are not copied into the build output directories.
+     Dependencies like libpq etc are not copied into the build output directories.
 You must copy them to the target directory yourself.
      Dependency Walker (depends.exe) from http://dependencywalker.com/ can help you find what's needed, but in general you'll need to add:

      - libpq (from the PostgreSQL bin dir)
      - libintl (from the PostgreSQL bin dir)
-     - ssleay32 (from the OpenSSL bin dir)
-     - libeay32 (from the OpenSSL bin dir)

      ... and the Visual Studio runtime redist for the version of Visual Studio you compiled with.